-Punnekkat et al [9] extended the above analysis and presented an approach to schedule messages in a fault-tolerant manner using fixed priority scheduling (FPS).
-Broster [10] addressed the reliability of message transmission on CAN assuming probabilistic fault models.
-Bartolini et. al. [11] presented an approach to reduce the response time of multiframe messages in CAN by using the Priority Inheritance Protocol.
+Punnekkat et al [14] extended the above analysis and presented an approach to schedule messages in a fault-tolerant manner using fixed priority scheduling (FPS).
+Broster [4] addressed the reliability of message transmission on CAN assuming probabilistic fault models.
+Bartolini et. al. [3] presented an approach to reduce the response time of multiframe messages in CAN by using the Priority Inheritance Protocol.

-B. Error Handling features in CAN
+2.2 Error Handling features in CAN

-In CAN, errors may occur due to different sampling points or switching thresholds in different nodes or due to signal dispersion during propagation.
-To handle these, the CAN protocol provides elaborate error detection and self-checking mechanisms [12], specified in the data link layer of ISO 11898 [13].
-The error detection is achieved by means of transmitter-based-monitoring, bit stuffing, Cyclic Redundancy Check and message frame check.
+In CAN, errors may occur due to different sampling points or switching thresholds in different nodes, or due to signal dispersion during propagation.
+To handle these, the CAN protocol provides elaborate error detection and selfchecking mechanisms [6], specified in the data link layer of ISO 11898 [11].
+The error detection is achieved by means of transmitter-based-monitoring, bit stuffing, Cyclic Redundancy Check (CRC) and message frame check.

 To make sure that all nodes have a consistent view, errors detected in one node must be globalized.
-This is achieved by letting the detecting node transmit an error flag containing 6 bits of same polarity.
+This is achieved by allowing the detecting node to transmit an error flag containing 6 bits of same polarity.
 Upon reception of an error frame, each node will discard the erroneous message, which then will be automatically re-transmitted by the sender.
 Note that, the re-transmitted message could be subjected to arbitration during re-transmission.
-This implies that if any higher priority messages gets queued during the transmission and error signaling of the current message, then those messages will be transmitted before the erroneous message is retransmitted.
-In our proposed approach we assume single-shot transmission, i.e., the automatic retransmission mechanism is disabled.
+This implies that if any higher priority messages gets queued during the transmission and error signaling of the current message, then those messages will be transmitted before the erroneous message is re-transmitted.
+In our proposed approach we assume single-shot transmission, i.e., the automatic re-transmission mechanism is disabled.
 This may require the use of controllers that has this particular feature built in, e.g., Atmel T89C51CCO2, Philips SJA1000 or Microchip MCP2515.

-Specification documents of CAN [14] claim that the error detection mechanisms can detect and globalize all transmitter errors.
+Specification documents of CAN [1] claim that the error detection mechanisms can detect and globalize all transmitter errors.
 Bursts are guaranteed to be detected on the receiver side up to a length of 15 (which is equal to the degree of f(x) in CRC sequence).
 Most longer error bursts are also detected.
 Even though there is a positive probability for undetected errors, we shall assume that all errors are detected.
-The probability for undetected errors is negligibly small, as indicated by the following quote from the CAN technical information [14]: "with an operating time of eight hours per day on 365 days per year and an error rate of 0.7 s, one undetected error occurs every thousand years (statistical average)".
+The probability for undetected errors is negligibly small, as indicated by the following quote from [1]: "with an operating time of eight hours per day on 365 days per year and an error rate of 0.7 s, one undetected error occurs every thousand years (statistical average)".
+Error signaling and recovery time is typically between 17 to 31 bit times.
+Since we are interested in the worst case behavior, we use 31 bit times in our model.